 Volunteers at the Isabella Stewart Gardner Museum are an integral part of the Gardner experience for the more than 200,000 visitors who come to the Museum each year.

-The Isabella Stewart Gardner Museum is recruiting for its volunteer program for 2014.
-All interested applicants must attend a volunteer information and interview session on February 13, 6 pm to 8:30 pm.
+The Isabella Stewart Gardner Museum recruits new volunteers soon after the start of each year.
+All interested applicants must attend a volunteer information session.
+Keep an eye on this page for details in the coming months!
 This session is an opportunity to meet Museum staff and current volunteers, learn more about the program, and participate in small group interviews.

 Volunteers are trained by Education Department staff to greet and welcome visitors, answer questions about the Museum and its programs, and assist visitors in the galleries.
 Once trained in these areas, volunteers may also pursue additional opportunities for giving introductory talks and usher at concerts and lectures.

 We are looking for personable, outgoing people with excellent communication skills and an ability and desire to work with diverse audiences.
 An art background is not necessary, as we will provide training.
 Volunteers commit two years to the Gardner Museum, with a minimum of two three-hour shifts per month.